django-import-export/django-import-export/docs/testing.rst

 There is a helper script available to generate and profile bulk loads.
 See ``scripts/bulk_import.py``.

 You can use this script by configuring environment variables as defined above, and then installing and running the test application.
-In order to run the helper script, you will need to install ``pip install .[tests]``, and then add `django-extensions` to `settings.py` (`INSTALLED_APPS`).
+In order to run the helper script, you will need to install ``pip install '.[tests]'``, and then add `django-extensions` to `settings.py` (`INSTALLED_APPS`).

 You can then run the script as follows: